 In leasehold properties for which buildings insurance IS NOT provided by Basildon Council it is the responsibility of the home owner to make certain an adequate policy is in place to guarantee the cost of rebuild or repairs to the property should an insured peril occur, such as a house fire or flood.

-Alternatively, you can choose to join the Council's buildings insurance policy, to obtain a quote please contact the Insurance Team with the rebuild sum insured for your property, see contact details below.
+Alternatively, you can choose to join the Council's buildings insurance policy, to obtain a quote please contact the Insurance Team with the rebuild sum insured for your property.